ScaledMap/LoadOut/README.md

 Todo list
 ----------------------------------------------
-Paginate the extracted youtube videos, update instance lists, fix redirect from the index to libreddit and invidious, export bookmarks button.
+fix redirects for libreddit, add an export bookmarks button.
 Add filters for search engine proxies.
-I usually do pretty much everything on the web at point.
-This type if thing works great for how i use computers.
+Clean up the readme.
+Might start with rss reader that just works for reddit links.
+Mess with the channels section or the download option